Student Rights, Responsibilities, & Conduct

 Students who believe that their rights under the law or university policy have been violated by an employee, agent or member of the University community should refer to the WSSU Student Grievance and Appeals Procedure.

 Students who attend the university are expected to behave in a manner consistent with life at an academic institution.
-The Student Code of Conduct is intended to reinforce this expectation and governs the behaviors and disciplinary process for violations.
+Rules of student conduct, intended to reinforce this policy, are published on-line in the undergraduate catalogues, Student Code of Conduct, and other areas.

 Students who have been charged with violations of the WSSU Student Handbook are entitled to due